-If you still have concerns you can make a formal appeal to the Proctors who will consider appeals under the University Academic Appeals Procedure (https://www.ox.ac.uk/students/academic/complaints).
+If you still have concerns you can make a formal appeal to the Proctors who will consider appeals under the University Academic Appeals Procedure (https://academic.admin.ox.ac.uk/academic-appeals-0).

-6. Applying for the DPhil programme
+6. Applying for OII DPhil programmes

-Students wishing to apply for the OII DPhil in Information Communication and the Social Sciences programme with no break in study can do so by applying for readmission.
+Students wishing to apply for the OII DPhil in Information Communication and the Social Sciences or the DPhil in Social Data Science programme with no break in study can do so by applying for readmission.
 When accessing the online application system, students should make sure that they choose the readmission application form instead of the standard application form.
 Readmission applicants do not have to pay the application fee.
 To this effect, students will need to enter a unique code which, if they are eligible, can be found in their Student Self Service account.